dblanque/py-proxmox-toolkit/README.md

 # Proxmox Python Toolkit

 ## Installation and usage (Without PIP)
 All dependencies will work, pip packages are not required for any scripts for the moment.
-The standard APT Python3 package will suffice.
+The standard APT `python3` package will suffice.

+### Auto-complete
+If auto-complete is desired you'll also require `python3-argcomplete`, and always be in the python toolkit folder.

 ```bash
 # Update and ensure git and python3 are installed.